dannash100/elixir-learning/README.md

 - add restrictions to prevent an unbound recursion from running too long. i.e a depth restriction or a timer.

 ## higher-order functions

+- use higher-order functions to improve repetitious code that includes definitions for navigating through items and stop conditions.